UVC Is Efficient and Safe

 - Lower energy and maintenance costs

 They'll often pay for themselves in months and can help you save many thousands of dollars in on-going energy and maintenance costs.
-In addition, UVC Germicidal Fixtures play a very important role in improving air quality and will eliminate the awful odor and slimy build up associated with mold and bacteria that thrive when temperatures are between 50-100F (especially when moisture is present), and that make air unhealthy for all building and residential occupants.
-Healthier employees mean better productivity and less sick time.
+In addition, UVC Germicidal Fixtures play a very important role in improving air quality and will eliminate the awful odor and slimy build up associated with mold and bacteria that thrive when temperatures are between 50-100F (especially when moisture is present).

 ...Back to top

-For HVAC applications, just as with all other UVC sterilization applications, direct exposure to 254nm UVC radiation, given appropriate exposure time, will inactivate the DNA and RNA of microorganisms (such as bacteria, viruses, mold spores, yeast, and protozoa), rendering them "sterile" (unable to reproduce), which, in biological terms, results in a "dead" microorganism.
+For HVAC applications, just as with all other UVC disinfection applications, direct exposure to 254nm UVC radiation, given appropriate exposure time, will inactivate the DNA and RNA of microorganisms, rendering them unable to reproduce.

-An acceptable kill rate is determined by the total amount of UVC energy a microorganism "sees."
+A lethal dose of UVC energy is determined by the total amount of UVC energy a microorganism "sees."
 This is a "dosage."
 Dosage is a product of the intensity of UVC radiation (expressed in microwatts per square centimeter) and exposure time to that radiation.
-You can find the necessary dosage for most common mold spores in the following table.
-Mold spores are generally much more difficult to kill than microorganisms and viruses and, thus, require a much higher dosage of ultraviolet light.
+You can find the target dosage for most common mold spores in the following table.
+Mold spores are generally much more difficult to inactivate than microorganisms and viruses and, thus, require a much higher dosage of ultraviolet light.
 The values shown under the percentage kill are in microwatts per square centimeter of UVC energy.

 |Aspergillius flavis||Yellowish green||60,000||99,000|